DevanshuGhimire/ccs2-project/README.md

 the dataset is too big to upload so I gave tha link to download it

 The preview is not working but you can download the raw files and its working fine

+I have also added pdf version for preview